shykes/melvin/README.md

 OPENAI_MODEL=llama3.2
 ```

-## Run Melvin from the command-line
+## Run modules from the command-line

-To run Melvin from the command-line, use the `dagger` CLI to load one of its modules, and call its functions.
+Use the `dagger` CLI to load a module and call its functions.

 For example, to use the `toy-programmer` module: